Skip to content

 What You’ll Learn

-• Ways to identify project criteria and determine a proper scope for a project
+• Ways to identify project criteria and set a scope for a growing game project

-• How to design a graphical window and write text on the screen
+• How to design a graphical window and display content on the screen

-• How to use events and mouse and keyboard data to spot input from other users
+• How to use events and keyboard or mouse input to support interactive gameplay

 Who Should Register

 This course is for incoming ninth to 12th graders who have already spent some time coding.
-To register, you should have taken Coding in Python I or have some experience in Python (or related line-based languages) that covers the topics in Coding in Python I, such as basic input and output, variables, type conversion, expressions, conditionals and functional calls.
+To enroll, you should have taken Coding in Python I or have equivalent experience.

 More Information